LBerlin/NCFPS-MMA/README.md

 ## Updating

-### From the Repostory
+### From the Repository

-If the the repository has been added to your Mathematica as a paclet site as described in the Installation section, then it is possible to update to newer version directly from a notebook.
+If the the repository has been added to your Mathematica as a paclet site as described in the [Installation section](#from-the-repository-1), then it is possible to update to newer version directly from a notebook.
 First, check for updates to the paclet site.

 ```wolfram
 PacletSiteUpdate[PacletSites[]]